 The Lion King on Broadway Tickets

 The Lion King on Broadway Information

-All the beloved songs from the animated classic are in fine form in the musical.
+All the beloved songs from the animated classic also remain in the musical.
 Those Elton John and Tim Rice numbers include "Circle of Life", "I Just Can't Wait to Be King," "Be Prepared," "Hakuna Matata," and "Can You Feel the Love Tonight?"
-They are joined by a host of additional songs from the likes of Lebo M, Hans Zimmer, Mark Mancina and Jay Rifkin, such as "They Live in You," "Shadowland," and "Endless Night."
+They are joined by a host of additional songs from Lebo M, Hans Zimmer, Mark Mancina, and Jay Rifkin, such as "They Live in You," "Shadowland," and "Endless Night."

-The Lion King is the perfect introduction for younger family members to the wonders of live theatre, whilst its themes and stylistic maturity are timelessly appropriate for theatregoers of all ages.
-So why not join the circle of life and find out for yourselves why The Lion King remains the pride of Broadway?
+The Lion King is the perfect introduction for kids to the wonders of live theatre, and its themes and stylistic maturity are timelessly appropriate for theatregoers of all ages.
+So feel the love tonight and see why The Lion King in New York remains the pride of Broadway.